zhanggyb/BlendInt/README.md

 application linked with BlendInt, you must have a graphics card which supports OpenGL 3.3 or newer.

-To build BlendInt, make sure the following libraries are installed:
+To build BlendInt, make sure the following development tools and libraries are installed:

 * cmake 2.8.11 or newer
 * OpenGL header and libraries, in Linux, Mesa 9.2 or newer